jgonyea/grav-plugin-broken-link-audit/README.md

 - Add ability to update a link from report.
 - Possibly leverage 404 log via logerrors plugin.
 - Create new report based grouped not by pages, but on the broken referenced link

+## Thanks

+I cribbed quite a bit from the TNTSearch plugin's scheduling.